kcbanner/pivotal2trac/README.md

 # pivotal2trac

 pivotal2trac imports stories from Pivotal Tracker into Trac.
 This importer works by submitting the Trac new ticket form multiple times.

 All stories are imported to a single component, milestone, and version name.

+Export stories as CSV from Pivotal via `Project -> Export CSV`.

 ## Usage